Nutrition 101: Sodium

 Top Sodium-Rich Food Sources

-Almost 80% of the sodium we eat comes from processed and packaged foods, not the salt shaker.
+15% of sodium is found naturally in foods6.
+Almost 70% of the sodium we eat comes from processed and packaged foods and restaurant foods.
 This includes: smoked, cured, salted or canned meat, fish or poultry including bacon, cold cuts, ham, frankfurters, sausage, sardines, caviar and anchovies, beans canned with salt, canned entrees, cheese, breads, cereals, sauces, pickled foods, commercial rice or pasta mixes and condiments.
 Fast foods and restaurant meals are also usually very high in sodium.

 Nutrition Facts Label and the % Daily Value

-In Canada: The Daily Value for sodium is also 2400 mg.
+In Canada: The Daily Value for sodium is also 2,300 mg8.
 Listing the DV for sodium on the label is mandatory.
 Health Canada says that 5%DV or less is low and 20%DV or more is high.
 Therefore, using the example above, 29% DV for 1 tbsp on teryaki sauce is considered to be a high amount of sodium.

 Nutrition 101